 26 Jun 1830 the slaves have been emancipated, and are in the process of being the registered, but the schooner has yet to be sold.

 29 Jun 1830 departed Havana, probably for Jamaica and then England, with 2 British subjects, former seamen, found on board the Emilio, see above, namely Dubliner Robert King, invalided from the Blanche circa 1825/6, and a coloured person who was born in Bermuda, William Murray, who attempted to desert the ship when he discovered she was a slave trader, but was caught and taken back on board, and it was subsequently decided that he wouldn't be tried, a third Briton involved, the Carpenter of the slave ship, Samuel Moore, died before the Emilio arrived at Havana.
 Instructions were received on board that Robert King should be brought back to England.

-Portsmouth 26 Jul 1831 Went out to Spithead and to prepare for sea.
+26 Jul 1831 went out to Spithead and to prepare for sea.

-Portsmouth 7 Aug 1831 Sailed on a cruise.
+7 Aug 1831 departed Portsmouth on a cruise.

-Portsmouth 8 Aug 1831 Arrived from a cruise.
+8 Aug 1831 arrived Portsmouth from a cruise.

-Deal 14 Aug 1831 Has joined the squadron and remains.
+14 Aug 1831 has joined the squadron at Deal and remains.

 18 Oct 1832 departed Port Royal for Vera Cruz.